Insider Threat Program

 Deliverable: Our group set out to develop a resource that provides the essential elements required to initiate an insider threat program.
 To accomplish this, our group relied on several sources including: personal experience in the public and private sectors, interview with industry experts, overviews of insider threat programs and countless discussions among team members.
 The 13 essential elements were developed to follow a timeline from the first step (initial Planning) to the last (Feedback/Lessons Learned).
 In practice the processes required are iterative and will require coordination and communication throughout.

 In addition, we reviewed more than 200 insider threat publications, and mapped them to the 13 Essential Elements.
-The degree of relevance to each element is also indicated in the spreadsheet.
-We believe that this spreadsheet will serve as a useful resource for any organization that is creating or maturing an insider threat program.
+The degree of relevance to each element is also indicated in the resource directory.
+We believe that this resource directory will serve as a useful resource for any organization that is creating or maturing an insider threat program.

 Insider Threat Program Roadmap